rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    =============  =======  ======================  =========================================================================
    Name           Type     Value                   Comment
    =============  =======  ======================  =========================================================================
-   requestId      string   [id]                    A string that uniquely identifies the request on the controller signalGroupId  string   [id]                    (Optional) ID of a signal group component. inputId        integer  [0-255]                 (Optional) ID of an input, using the same numbering scheme as M0006 connectionId   integer  [0-255]                 (Optional) ID of a connection, connecting an ingoing and an outgoing lane approachId     integer  [0-16]                  (Optional) ID of an intersection approach
+   requestId      string   [string]                A string that uniquely identifies the request on the controller signalGroupId  string   [string]                (Optional) ID of a signal group component. inputId        integer  [0-255]                 (Optional) ID of an input, using the same numbering scheme as M0006 connectionId   integer  [0-255]                 (Optional) ID of a connection, connecting an ingoing and an outgoing lane approachId     integer  [0-16]                  (Optional) ID of an intersection approach